Maplenormandy/plunderwinds/README.md

 First off, you need to install node and npm.
 There are a lot of tutorials on how to do that online so it's assumed you have the latest version up and running.

-Then, go to the root directory of the plunderwinds repository and run
+Then, go to the root directory of the plunderwinds repository and run the following commands.
+Depending on your system, you might need to run `npm install -g *` commands using sudo/admin.

 ```
 npm install
+npm install -g bower
+npm install -g grunt-cli
 bower install
 ```